nhanb/old.hi.imnhan.com/content/my-first-diy-fightstick.md

 an acceptably smooth finish.

 Here's the first step: cover edges with non-absorbent material.
-The tutorial suggested using spackling, which I have no idea how to obtain it from here.
-I settled with something we call "matic" (mastic, perhaps?) which my friends said was to be used for the same purpose.
+The tutorial suggested using spackling, which I have no idea how to obtain from here.
+I settled with something Vietnamese people "matic" (mastic, perhaps?) which my friends said was to be used for the same purpose.
 The thing was yellow-ish and much more runny than spackling.
 It was also difficult as hell to work with: the moment it's spread on the MDF edge, it starts drying, at which point you can't touch it again